 At low speed mix the sugar and butter until they are yellow goodness.
 Drop in the eggs.
 Blend.
 Add molasses.
 Blend.
 At this point the ingredients look like something someone would have to force feed you.
 Not to worry, it will all work out in the end.
 In a separate bowl add your dry ingredients.
 Mix them together by hand.
 Add them to the other ingredients with the blender on low.
 Do this slowly.
 Trust me on this.
 Flour flies.

 Basically, you just want the dough to be chilled enough to work with.
-When you’re done this step, preheat the over to 350 degrees F. Take a handful of dough, roll it out until about 1/8 inch thick.
+When you’re done this step, preheat the over to 350 degrees F. Take a handful of dough, roll it out on a floured wax paper until about 1/8 inch thick.
 Some people like it to be thicker, some thinner.
 Find your own way here.
 Once rolled out, cut out the shapes with cookie cutters or use your own mad skills to make shapes.
 Bake.
 Frost.
 Create.
 Have fun!!
-I’ll post some pictures after the holiday!
+Good luck.